dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/pre-hook-post-hook.md

 <TabItem value="models">

-**Note**: In the following examples, the `|` symbol is meant to separate two different formatting options for SQL statements in pre-hooks and post-hooks.
+In the following examples,  we use the `|` symbol to separate two different formatting options for SQL statements in pre-hooks and post-hooks.
 The first option (without brackets) will accept a single SQL statement as a string, while the second (with brackets) will accept multiple SQL statements as an array of strings.

 <File name='dbt_project.yml'>